thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ![Stop Sign][stop_sign]

-My model had an easy time classifying NUMBER of the five signs.
-To be fair, they were all cropped to look like the original images.
+My model had an easy time classifying five of the five signs.
+To be fair, they were all cropped to look like the dataset images.
 Images where the sign was rotated significantly or off-center were difficult for the model to classify.
 Which makes sense, seeing as I did not train the model with those types of images.

-In the future, it would probably be helpful to have larger rotations and more obscured signs.
+In the future, it would probably be helpful to have larger rotations, more obscured signs, and signs that weren't centered in the image.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).